Upgrade your website with cohesive IM and Live Chat strengths

 Even if you don’t intend to roll back the COD anytime soon, you could still be polite with the customer, suggest the benefits of the available option, and may even assure them of the return of the service in the near figure.

-Tips to understanding the root cause of problems
+Tips to Understand the Root Cause of Problems:

 • Encourage the customer to give an opinion on how to make the system better as this will give an impression that they are valued by your business.